liangli-zhen/liangli-zhen.github.io/_pages/service.md

 Research group leader (I lead the AI Safety Research Group with 10 Research Scientists and 2 Engineers at A*STAR)

+Associate Editor (AE) of IEEE Transactions on Neural Networks and Learning Systems (TNNLS)

 Member of the <a href="http://www.cs.bham.ac.uk/~limx/MaOP.html">IEEE Computational Intelligence Society Task Force on Many-Objective Optimisation</a>

 Executive Area Chair for <a href="http://valser.org/article-364-1.html">Vision And Learning SEminar (VALSE)</a>, 2020